 Fishing tours are arranged on a daily basis through the summer.
 Both Strømsholmen Sea Sports Center and the island of Håholmen offer tours.

-Close by the road in the bay of Hustadvika, lies the island of Håholmen.
+Close by the road in Hustadvika bay lies Håholmen island.
 In the 1700s, Håholmen was a lively stockfish fishing community.
 Today its beautifully restored buildings invite you to take a break from the hectic everyday life.
 You can just visit for a day to enjoy a tasty meal and learn more about the fishing village's history as well as Viking history.
 Or you can spend a couple of nights here in cosy cabins overlooking the sea.

 Island hopping on two wheels starts in Molde and proceeds westwards to the island municipalities of Midsund, Sandøy and Aukra.
 Between the islands you can relax on ferries or express boats.
 The tour continues on the mainland to the fishing village of Bud, across small islands and skerries along the Atlantic Road and ends with the tunnel from Averøy to Kristiansund.